eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

   [gv]: https://graphviz.org/
   [puml]: https://plantuml.com/

-- **Bring Your Own Tools:** you can edit in Emacs or Vim or Zed or VSCode or whatever it is you want.
+- You can bring your own tools, i.e. you can edit in Emacs or Vim or Zed or VSCode or whatever it is you want.
 So if e.g. you've configured Emacs to have the best Markdown editing experience in the world, you don't have to give that up for a web editor.

-- **Durable:** plain text files will last longer than any proprietary database.
+- Plain text files will last longer than any proprietary database.
 They can be read from, written to, and searched with standard tools.

 **Cons:**

-- **Permissions:** auth for Git repos is generally repo-wide, so the finer-grained visibility policies of apps like [Notion][notion] are harder to implement.
+- Authorization for Git repos is generally repo-wide, so the finer-grained visibility policies of apps like [Notion][notion] are harder to implement.

-- **Change Visibility:** if changes are stored in Git, rather than in a database, it is harder to surface them to the app level.
+- If changes are stored in Git, rather than in a database, it is harder to surface them to the app level.

-- **Hosting:** hosting the wiki on the Internet, where it can be read and edited collaboratively, is harder.
+- Hosting the wiki on the Internet, where it can be read and edited collaboratively, is harder.
 Compiling a static wiki and serving that is easy, but for editing, you either need a web frontend that makes Git commits (like Gitit) or a Git client (which is harder on mobile).